 There are multiple contingencies in a Massachusetts real estate contract that allows a buyer to back out of a deal.
 Three “standard” contingencies are mortgage, home inspection and delivering a marketable title.

-And, of course the buyers agents will call your listing agent wondering what the issues are that caused the house to come back on the market.
+And, of course, the buyer’s agents will call your listing agent wondering what the issues are that caused the house to come back on the market.

 Preventing Home Inspection Issues from Arising in the First Place

-The best defense is a good offense right?
+The best defense is a good offense, right?

-Well there are three things you can do prior to listing your home to prevent home inspection issues from arising in the first place.
+There are three things you can do prior to listing your home to prevent home inspection issues from arising in the first place.

 1- Consider a Pre-Listing Home Inspection

 But if you disclose the issues and the home buyer makes an offer knowing any known issues it gives them less of a reason to back away.
 It is a good idea your listing agent requires all disclosures to be signed by the buyer so they are fully informed about your home.

 3- Do the Repairs